queicherius/gw2api-client/README.md

 **`gw2api-client/build/cache/null`**

-Does no caching at all.
-The default storage.
+The default storage, does no caching at all.

 ```js
 import nullStorage from 'gw2api-client/build/cache/null'